mathwhiz1212/A-Coalition-At-War/README.md

 You hear a lot about the conflict between the Coalition and the Quarg in Endless Sky, but you never see it.
 This plugin introduces a storyline that lets you see or join that conflict.
 You gain access to Quarg or Heliarch tech and warships depending on the side you choose.

-You can start the first mission by landing on "Tebuteb's Table" (in the Tebuteb system) or Forpelog (in the Sadalsuud system) and accepting the anamoly mission.
+You can start the first mission by landing on "Tebuteb's Table" (in the Tebuteb system) or Forpelog (in the Sadalsuud system) and accepting the anomaly mission.

+This plugin is best enjoyed after finishing the Wanderer Campaign.
+Getting access to Tier 3 tech makes everything else basically irrelevant.

-There's only one unique mission on each side right now.
+There's few missions right now.
 See "Contributing" below if you have any ideas for more missions.

 # Getting Started